gwerbin/Rpkg/README.md

 The interface is currently very minimal, and several features have not yet been implemented.
-On the other hand, it has no dependencies other than R itself.
+On the other hand, it has no dependencies other than R itself (for now).
 The vision is twofold:
 1. Create a simple, unified interface to the package management features that are built into R.
 2. Reach a stable, complete 1.0 interface that will not need to change much.
-   In 10 years, when GitHub has gone the way of SourceForge, you should be able do download and run this program without serious problems, as long as R itself does not undergo radical changes (which it historically has not).
+   In 10 years, when GitHub has gone the way of SourceForge, you should be able to download and run this program without serious problems, as long as R itself does not undergo radical changes (which it historically has not).

 If you like this program, or please feel free to submit pull requests or post